What to Do in Stewart Island

 5. Take a Scenic Flight Over the Island

 One way to marvel at Stewart Island’s beauty is with a scenic flight.
 Flights can be taken from Invercargill or right here on the island!
 Either fly purely for the scenery or team it up with a drop-off at Mason Bay where you can begin exploring the island on the Southern Circuit multi-day hike.
+See more activities like this in the 6 Luxury Activities on Stewart Island.

 6. Hike in the Rakiura National Park